pivorodrigues/devopstips/acsa.md

 - Useful for high throughput workloads (i.e lots of network traffic)

 - Or if you need a stable and reliable secure connection

 #

+**Setting Up Direct Connect**

+Remember the steps to creating a Direct Connect Connection.

+  - Create a virtual interface in the Direct Connect console.
+This is a PUBLIC Virtual Interface.

+  - Go to the VPC console and then to VPN connections.
+Create a Customer Gateway.

+  - Create a Virtual Private Gateway.

+  - Attach the Virtual Private Gateway to the desired VPC.

+  - Select VPN Connections and create new VPN Connection.

+  - Select the Virtual Private Gateway and the Customer Gateway.

+  - Once the VPN is available, setup the VPN on the customer gateway or firewall.

+#